-- 1. Disable the PWM pin (CCPx) output drivers as an input by setting the associated TRIS bit. - 2.
-Set the PWM period by loading the PR2 register. - Configure the CCP module for the PWM mode by loading the CCPxCON register with the appropriate values. - Set the PWM duty cycle by loading the CCPRxL register and DCxB<1:0> bits of the CCPxCON register. - 5.
-Configure and start Timer2: - Clear the TMR2IF interrupt flag bit of the PIR1 register. - Set the Timer2 prescale value by loading the T2CKPS bits of the T2CON register. - Enable Timer2 by setting the TMR2ON bit of the T2CON register. - Enable PWM output after a new PWM cycle has started: - Wait until Timer2 overflows (TMR2IF bit of the PIR1 register is set). - Enable the CCPx pin output driver by clearing the associated TRIS bit.
+- Disable the PWM pin (CCP1) output driver by setting the associated TRIS bit. - 2.
+Set the PWM period by loading the PR2 register. - Configure the CCP module for the PWM mode by loading the CCP1CON register with the appropriate values. - Set the PWM duty cycle by loading the CCPR1L register and DC1B<1:0> bits of the CCP1CON register. - 5.
+Configure and start Timer2: - Clear the TMR2IF interrupt flag bit of the PIR1 register. - Set the Timer2 prescale value by loading the T2CKPS bits of the T2CON register. - Enable Timer2 by setting the TMR2ON bit of the T2CON register. - Enable PWM output after a new PWM cycle has started: - Wait until Timer2 overflows (TMR2IF bit of the PIR1 register is set). - Enable the CCP1 pin output driver by clearing the associated TRIS bit.

-11.6 PWM (Enhanced Mode)
+11.4 PWM (Enhanced Mode)

 The Enhanced PWM Mode can generate a PWM signal on up to four different output pins with up to 10-bits of resolution.
-It can do this through four different PWM output modes:
+It can do this through four different PWM Output modes:

-- Single PWM
+- · Single PWM

-- · Half-Bridge PWM
+- Half-Bridge PWM

-- Full-Bridge PWM, Forward mode
+- · Full-Bridge PWM, Forward mode

-- Full-Bridge PWM, Reverse mode
+- · Full-Bridge PWM, Reverse mode